bentley-historical-library/DAPPr/README.md

 In DSpace, Communities, Collections, and Items typically get minted a Handle Identifier.
 You can reference these objects in the REST API by their handle, as opposed to having to use the internal item-ID.

+  * `bitstreams = get_bitstreams()`: Return all bitstreams in DSpace.
+  * `bitstream = get_bitstream(Bitstream ID INTEGER)`: Return bitstream.
+  * `policy = get_bitstream_policy(Bitstream ID INTEGER)`: Return bitstream policies.
+  * TO-DO: Return data of bitstream.
+  * TO-DO: Add policy to item.
+You must post a ResourcePolicy.
+(See "We have had success updating the bitstream policies at the bitstream endpoint rather than the policy endpoint.
+You can just embed the policy JSON in the bitstream JSON as for example..." in [Setting a ResourcePolicy via REST API?](https://groups.google.com/forum/#!topic/dspace-tech/5uPhsbNkWek))
+  * TO-DO: Update data/file of bitstream.
+You must put the data
+  * `deepblue.put_bitstream(Bitstream ID INTEGER)`: Update metadata of bitstream.
+You must put a Bitstream, does not alter the file/data (see [Model - Object data types](https://wiki.duraspace.org/display/DSDOC5x/REST+API#RESTAPI-Model-Objectdatatypes)).
+  * `delete_bitstream(Bitstream ID)`: Delete bitstream from DSpace.
+  * `delete_bitstream_policy(Bitstream ID INTEGER, Policy ID INTEGER)`: Delete bitstream policy.

+### Handle

+In DSpace, Communities, Collections, and Items typically get minted a Handle Identifier.
+You can reference these objects in the REST API by their handle, as opposed to having to use the internal item-ID.

   * `object = deepblue.get_handle(Handle Prefix/Handle Suffix)': Returns a Community, Collection, or Item object that matches that handle.

-### Handle

-Coming soon!